kubernetes/website/content/en/docs/tasks/tools/install-kubectl.md

         Install-Script -Name install-kubectl -Scope CurrentUser -Force
         install-kubectl.ps1 [-DownloadLocation <path>]

-If no Downloadlocation is specified, kubectl will be installed in users temp Directory
+If no `DownloadLocation` is specified, kubectl will be installed in the users temp's directory

-2. The installer creates $HOME/.kube and instructs it to create a config file
+2. The installer creates the directory `%HOME%/.kube` and instructs it to create a config file

-3. Updating
+3. Updating:
-re-run Install-Script to update the installer re-run install-kubectl.ps1 to install latest binaries
+  * Re-run the command `Install-Script` to update the installer
+  * Re-run the script `install-kubectl.ps1` to install latest binaries

 ## Install with Chocolatey on Windows